michaelmcmahon/BCI_MQ_ACTIVITY/README.md

 ======================

 Download Android Studio for here: <https://developer.android.com/studio>
-- I have used version 4.0.1 for development of this project but latest should work fine.
+- We have used version 4.0.1 for development of this project but latest should work fine.

 Once downloaded open the IDE